Satius-Security/Nessus-Scan-Exporter/README.md

 3. Configure the script:

-   - Edit a file named `BaseURL` and add the base URL of your Nessus API endpoint.
+   - Edit a file named `config.ini` and add the base URL of your Nessus API endpoint and the API key.
-   - Edit a file named `APIkeysFile` and add your Nessus API keys.

 ### Scheduled Export of Nessus Scans